Hello friends,

 Edinburgh is renowned for its vibrant independent business scene and several streets have become havens for independent stores, here are a few to visit:

-Bruntsfield & Morningside: Bruntsfield’s high street feels like it’s been carefully curated to include some of Edinburgh’s best independent stores including the lovely gift shop, Halibut & Herring (108 Bruntsfield Place); Biscuit Clothing (132 Bruntsfield Place), a beautiful clothing store; Snapdragon (146 Bruntsfield Place), a delightful botanical boutique; The Edinburgh Bookshop (219 Bruntsfield Place) plus another branch of Rosevear Tea and Curiouser!
-Morningside high street has a similar calibre of shops including chocolatiers Edward & Irwyn (416 Morningside Road); a delightful homeware shop, Hestie (245 Morningside Road) and more!
+Bruntsfield & Morningside: Bruntsfield’s high street is filled with so many lovely stores like quirky gift shop, Halibut & Herring; beautiful clothing store, Biscuit Clothing; florist and botanical store, Snapdragon; award-winning bookshop, The Edinburgh Bookshop plus another branch of Rosevear Tea and Curiouser!
+Morningside High Street also has a few gems including chocolatiers Edward & Irwyn; delightful homeware shop, Hestie and more!

 Local Maker Stores: